 Don’t waste a drop.

 Instead of buying 5 chicken breasts for £5, buy a whole, contented bird, that has been reared properly, isn’t pumped full of nasties and which will deliver higher protein levels and nutritional value.
 Trust me, you’ll make more satisfying meals too.
-Find out more about this idea in Hattie Ellis’ book Planet Chicken.
+Find out more about this idea in Planet Chicken by Hattie Ellis.

 This doesn’t just apply to meat.
 The same goes for dairy and alcohol, too.